waggle-sensor/waggle-common-tools/README.md

-# Sage Common Tools
+# Waggle Common Tools

-This repo contains some common tools for Sage OS administration and operations.
+This repo contains some common tools for Waggle OS administration and operations.

 ## Complete List

-* `sage-set-psu-state`.
+* `waggle-set-psu-state`.
 Sets the current power supply state.
 (Only works on node controller.)